Frobenius Non-Stability of Nilpotent Groups: Abstract

 \section{Abstract}

 A countable discrete group is said to be Frobenius stable if every function from the group to unitary matrices that is ``almost multiplicative'' in the Frobenius norm is ``close'' to a unitary representation in the Frobenius norm.
-The purpose of this paper is to show that torsion-free finitely generated nilpotent groups, other than $\Z$ and the trivial group are not Frobenius stable.
+The purpose of this paper is to show that finitely generated nilpotent groups that are not virtually cyclic are not Frobenius stable.
+Our argument proves the same result for other unnormalized Schatten $p$-norms with $1<p\le\infty$.